alexeagleson/nextjs-fullstack-app-template/README.md

 git push -u origin {YOUR_BRANCH_NAME}
 ```

+Note that from this point on we will be using the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#summary) standard and specifically the Angular convention [described here](https://github.com/angular/angular/blob/22b96b9/CONTRIBUTING.md#type)

+The reason being like many other features in this project to simply set a **consistent** standard for all developers to use to minimize train-up time when contributing to the project.
+I personally have very little concern as to what standard is chosen, as long as everyone agrees to follow it that is the most important thing.

+Consistency is everything!

 ## Code Formatting and Quality Tools

 In order to set a standard that will be used by all contributors to the project to keep the code style consistent and basic best practices followed we will be implementing two tools:

 - [eslint](https://eslint.org/) - For best practices on coding standards
 - [prettier](https://prettier.io/) - For automatic formatting of code files

+### ESLint

 We'll begin with ESLint, which is easy because it automatically comes installed and pre-configured with NextJs projects.